-This makes much more sense after you've listened to Matthew Hoh in his March 15th Bloggingheads interview with Robert Wright.
+This makes much more sense after you've listened to Afghanistan veteran Matthew Hoh in his March 15th Bloggingheads interview with Robert Wright.

 I can't help speculating, though, that this may be an Indian**-American thing.
 The heaviest user of the superfluous "so" among my friends is Razib Khan.
 Matthew Hoh is I believe of part-Indian ancestry.

 ** Dot, not feather.